Galatian War

 The Galatian War was a war fought in 189 BC between the Galatian Gauls and the Roman Republic, supported by their ally Pergamum.
 The war was fought in Galatia in central Asia Minor, in present-day Turkey.
 The Romans had just defeated the Seleucids in the Roman–Seleucid War and were in the midst of concluding a treaty with the latter.

 The Romans had then turned their attention towards the Gallic tribes of Galatia who were known for making frequent raids into other cities in Asia Minor and possessing much loot.
 Ancient historians noted that Gnaeus Manlius Vulso, the consul, had justified the invasion by saying that it was in retaliation for the Galatians supplying troops to the Seleucids during the war, and that Vulso had embarked on this campaign without the permission of the Roman Senate.
 However, modern historians argue that the war had either the covert or tacit approval of the Senate.

 Joined by troops from Pergamum, the Romans marched inland, avoiding cities held by the Seleucids and attacking those which had not formally allied with the latter.
 Modern historians argue that this measure was taken to preserve the Roman–Seleucid truce while also weakening potential Seleucid allies.
 The Roman army then marched south, possibly to receive supplies from Roman ships at the port of Attalia (modern day Antalya).
 They then marched northward and unsuccessfully attempted to negotiate with the Galatians.
-The Romans defeated the Galatians in the battle on Mount Olympus, thought to be either Çile Dağı, a hill located between Gordion and Ancyra; or Alis Daği in northern Galatia, on the border with Bithynia.
+The Romans defeated the Galatians in the battle of Mount Olympus, thought to be either Çile Dağı, a hill located between Gordion and Ancyra, or Alis Daği in northern Galatia, on the border with Bithynia.
 The Romans then defeated a larger Galatian contingent on a hill near Ancyra (modern day Ankara in Turkey).

 These defeats forced the Galatians to sue for peace and the Romans returned to the coast of Asia Minor, where Vulso concluded the Treaty of Apamea with the Seleucids.
 The territories through which the Roman army had marched during this campaign were transferred from the Seleucids to either Rome or its allies, which modern historians argue was one of the purposes of the campaign.
 When Vulso returned to Rome, he was charged with threatening the peace between the Seleucids and Rome.
 He was cleared and was granted a triumph by the Senate.
 As a result of the campaign, Greco-Asian religious rituals and luxury began to be introduced to Rome, which ancient historians blamed for the moral decline of the Roman Republic.
 The loot brought by Vulso was used to repay Roman taxpayers and also for increased expenditure on infrastructure.